flybywiresim/docs/docs/fbw-a32nx/feature-guides/throttle-calibration.md

 This quickstart lists all necessary steps for calibrating your throttle.
 Please read the sections below for a detailed step-by-step guide.

-### Step 1: Setup the correct axis in Microsoft Flight Simulator Control operations
+### Step 1: Setup the Correct Axis in Microsoft Flight Simulator Control Operations

 - For throttles with reversers and the Honeycomb Bravo map the throttle axis of your controller to `THROTTLE 1 AXIS` and `THROTTLE 2 AXIS`.
 Do NOT use `THROTTLE 1 AXIS (0 TO 100%)` in this case!
 - For throttles without reversers map the throttle axis of your controller to `THROTTLE 1 AXIS (0 TO 100%)` and `THROTTLE 2 AXIS (0 TO 100%)`.
 Do NOT use `THROTTLE 1 AXIS` or `THROTTLE 2 AXIS` in this case!